+-a

+This option lists the license requirements for a particular compiled grammar file, as well as the components that the entity can return.
+For example, the following output:

+category: place languages: English or

+French

+indicates that the user must be licensed for either English or French in the place category.
+If multiple lines appear, then the license must satisfy the conditions in every line.

+-q

--a This option lists the license requirements for a particular compile file, as well as the components that the entity can return.
-For ex- following output: category: place French languages: English or indicates that the user must be licensed place category.
-If multiple lines appear, t conditions in every line. -q Run in quiet mode.
-In this case, edktool from the output and shows the entity list components if you also set the -a param edktool list mygrammar.ecr
+Run in quiet mode.
+In this case, edktool removes all descriptive messages from the output and shows the entity list only.
+The output includes components if you also set the -a parameter.